 Women's Air Force Service Pilots

 Women also served as pilots as Women's Air Force Service Pilots or WASPs.
 These were women who already had pilot's licenses.
 They flew military planes between army bases and flew cargo planes carrying supplies.
-This freed up men pilots for combat missions.
+This freed up male pilots for combat missions.

 Rosie the Riveter